Appealing price. Lumens and light color are comparable to incandescent bulbs. Not as bulky as CFL bulbs.

 Although described as "soft white," some owners argue it's more of a yellow hue.

 Great for indoor/outdoor and smart home use.
 Dimmable.
 Plastic globe is cooler to the touch than traditional glass.

 Expensive.
 Doesn't connect easily to some smart systems.
 Light may be brighter and whiter than expected.

 Low failure rate per set.
 Works well in recessed lighting fixtures and outdoor applications.
 Durable plastic housing is safer than glass.

 Noticeable electronic hum.
 Bulbs can grow hot without good ventilation.
 An additional dimmer switch may be needed to eliminate buzzing.

 Compatible with most home control systems.
-Easy set-up with no hub required.
+Easy set-up; no hub required.
 Bulbs are available in warmer hues.
 Dimming options from 1% to 100%.

-Bulbs can lose connectivity to home control apps and router.
+Bulbs can lose connectivity and may not always change color as promoted.
 Some reports of overheating at the base.
-Bulbs may not always change colors as promoted.

 Light bulbs have undergone quite a transformation in the past 20 years.
 Just a decade ago, most people were still using energy-hogging incandescent bulbs.
 These days, the benefits of switching to LED light bulbs are clear.
 For only a little greater upfront cost, you’ll receive significant reductions in your electric bill with LED bulbs, and you’ll need to change your light bulbs far less often.